mbaumer/us_hep_funding/docs/_states/FL.md

 ```
   Year  Vendor                       Amount ($)  Item
 ------  -------------------------  ------------  -----------------------------------------
-  2013  TOM BRUNTON MASONRY, INC.        10,739  ARCHITECT AND ENGINEERING- GENERAL: OTHER
+  2013  Tom Brunton Masonry, Inc.        10,739  Architect And Engineering- General: Other
 ```
 ## NSF MPS Grants
 In the past 8 years, this district has received:<b> $369,602 </b>in NSF MPS grants.
 ```
   Year  Institution               Amount ($)
 ------  ----------------------  ------------
-  2018  NEW COLLEGE OF FLORIDA       125,449
+  2018  New College Of Florida       125,449
-  2014  NEW COLLEGE OF FLORIDA       244,153
+  2014  New College Of Florida       244,153
 ```
 ## SULI/CCI Interns
 ```